 Trinity Valley Community College is committed to campus safety and security.
 Exterior lighting and landscape control is a critical part of that commitment.
 Representatives from various departments continually conduct security surveys to ensure campus lighting is adequate and that the landscape is appropriately controlled.
 Campus police officers' conduct routine checks of lighting on campuses during regularly assigned patrol duties, when they observe lights that are out or dim, officers will submit at School Dude request to Facilities Management which is acted upon by a representative of the appropriate maintenance office.
 Once a month officers' conduct a complete canvas of the College campuses noting any malfunctioning lights and submits that information to Facilities Management for appropriate action and repairs.
-We encourage community members to report any deficiencies in lighting or other physical safety concern to Facilities Management at:
+We encourage community members to report any deficiencies in lighting or other physical safety concern to Facilities Management 903-675-6206 or the College Police Department, 903-675-6235.
+Surveys are conducted regarding lighting on all campuses and improvements made, as necessary.